 You bent or broke something.
 You will need to get it serviced.

 Did you try to check the reset switch under the seat to try and start it again?
 Normally if you run over something the motor shuts off to protect the machine.
-Check to see where your reset switch is and press this.
-If this does not help you'll need to take it in for service.

 I hit a rock with my Husqvarna riding lawn mower.
 Now it won't start.